docsforadobe/after-effects-scripting-guide/docs/general/project.rst

 **Example**

-The following example code accesses the XMP metadata of the current project, and modifies the Label projectmetadata field.
+The following example code accesses the XMP metadata of the current project, and modifies the Label project metadata field.

 ::